mstevens5/333_A2_Usage/README.md

 ### Network Interfaces

-When you start up your Linux host, run three commands and make sure the output matches mine:
+When you start up your Linux host, check to make sure your network interfaces are set up correclty.
+If they are not, you will not be able to do the assignment.
+First run ifconfig and make sure your output matches the pictures below.
+I have outlined the three interfaces in color, where:
+* Green: enp0s3 - IP address 10.229.1.1
+* Red: enp0s8 - 10.229.100.1
+* yellow: lo - 127.0.0.1

 ```sh
 ifconfig